inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 ## Pylint as a linter
 Pylint is one of the oldest tools for Python and proven by the time.
 We need it to check if our code is PEP8-complaint

+## Pytest as a unit test runne
+Pytest is standart de-facto for unit testing in python.
+In my unit test I covered the ability of `get_time` function to produce correct output for different time zones